ToshaETang/NMDS-analysis-tool/README.md

 **1. Choose the CSV file you want to process.**
    ![CSV_input_file_form](https://github.com/ToshaETang/NMDS-analysis-tool/blob/main/picture/CSV_input_file_form.png)
-   The file should looks like this.
+   The file should be like this form.

 **3. Choose the variables in the flie you want to do NMDS analysis.**
 **4. Make sure the file content is correct.**